SCIInstitute/ShapeWorks/README.md

 *Spacing* The spacing used for isosurface reconstruction.
 <br/><br/>
 *Smoothing* The smoothing amount for isosurface reconstruction.
 <br/><br/>
+*Restore Defaults* Click this to restore all options to the program's default values.
+Options are saved and reloaded between application runs for convenience.
+<br/><br/>
+*OK* Click this when you are done changing options.
+<br/><br/>
 <h3>File Menu</h3>
 Here you can open and save projects, load new images, open recent projects, and quit the application.